 A flush siphon is very common in American toilets.
 It’s easy to install and replace, it works well with filled and underfilled tanks, and it’s quite water-saving.
 When you use it, it drops the water very fast, so it takes some time for it to go down and do its job.

-The flaw it’s often criticized for is clogs.
+The flaw is often criticized as clogs.
 It’s not the amount of water that matters more, but the system.
 So you better keep the plunger in your bathroom in case you need it.

 It looks like you have something to cover in your tank (you’re not expecting Michael Corleone’s visit, are you?).
 Pressure-assisted flush system (available since 1984) make the most use of the water pressure that’s constantly present in your tank to make the flush more efficient.